sholtodouglas/RoboticsPlayroomPybullet/README.md

-# pandaRL
+# PandaPybulletRL
-Wrapper around pybullet panda arm for RL
+Wraps the pybullet panda arm in an gym env for RL work.